 What approaches to recruitment and hiring result in high-performing, diverse teams in Federal agencies?

-- What hiring assessments and practices effectively identify qualified talent, especially in high-need areas?
+- What hiring assessments and practices effectively identify qualified talent, especially in high-need career series?
 What approaches result in a positive applicant experience, either leading to acceptance of a position, or willingness for a qualified (but not-selected) candidate to apply for other opportunities?
 To what extent can alternative hiring mechanisms improve the recruitment of skilled professionals while reducing the time to hire?
 Do these approaches lead to more or less equitable hiring outcomes?

 - How can the Federal Government be nimbler in understanding the Federal employee experience?
 What information do agency leaders need to improve employee engagement and retention?
-How can lessons from externally-facing customer experience initiatives inform improvements to the Federal employee experience?
+How can lessons from customer experience initiatives inform improvements to the Federal employee experience?